rothgar/netdata-wiki/Configuration.md

 The daemon configuration file is read from `/etc/netdata/netdata.conf`.

 In this file you can configure all aspects of netdata.
 Netdata provides configuration settings for plugins and charts found when started.
-You can find all these settings, with their default values, by accessing the file `/netdata.conf` using the URL of your netdata server.
+You can find all these settings, with their default values, by accessing the URL `https://netdata.server.hostname:19999/netdata.conf`.
 For example check the configuration file of [netdata.firehol.org](http://netdata.firehol.org/netdata.conf).

 The configuration file has sections stated with `[section]`.
 There will be the following sections: